 A concierge is a guest relations professional whose only job is to help hotel guests to get what they want.
 Tasks that concierges accomplish for their guests can be as simple as giving directions to the nearest beach or as complicated as arranging for a mariachi band to wake the guests up in the morning because they don't like the beeping of the alarm clock.
 It's all in what you're willing to pay for.
 Most people don't go farther than asking a concierge to get them some theater tickets.

 Since a concierge is a middle person or facilitator, he or she must be very good at dealing with people and have an extensive network of connections he or she can mine for services.
-A good concierge knows where to get theater tickets, where the best local attractions are, where to buy everything from cloth diapers to extra long dress shirts, when the least busy times to visit attractions are, how to get from everywhere to everywhere else, and who to turn to for emergency car repairs.
+A good concierge knows where to get theater tickets, where the best local attractions are, where to buy everything from diapers to braided rope, when the least busy times to visit attractions are, how to get from everywhere to everywhere else, and who to turn to for emergency car repairs.

-Because of their portrayal on television, many people are under the impression that they can use their concierge to facilitate activities a great deal less innocent than having outdoor wicker furniture from Fresh Home & Garden in Toronto shipped to their home.
+Because of their portrayal on television, many people are under the impression that they can use their concierge to facilitate activities or special services beyond their control or power to do so.
 However, if you ask your concierge to get you drugs or arrange for a visit from a prostitute, you are insulting their profession and putting yourself at risk for being reported to the authorities.